 I have spoken to a number of people who remember the bagwash and this page is based on what they have told me.

-Everyone who has spoken to me about their recollections of the bagwash agrees that it was a means of washing fairly heavyweight white items, never coloureds.
-The items to be washed were put into a bag which was supplied by the bagwash company, washed by the company and returned to the household in the same bag while still damp.
+The bagwash was a means of getting fairly heavyweight white items washed in a shop, never coloureds.
+(Coloured and small items known as 'smalls' were washed at home.)
+The items to be washed in the bagwash were put into a bag which was supplied by the bagwash shop, washed by the shop and returned to the household in the same bag while still damp.

-There was disagreement about how the bag reached the bagwash company.
-Some people remembered that it was the job of a member of the family, often an older child, to take the bag to a bagwash shop in the high street and collect it from there later.
-Other recollections are that the bag was collected and returned by van.
-Possibly in some places both were options.
+There was disagreement about how the bag reached the bagwash shop.
+Some people remembered that it was the task of a member of the family, often an older child, to wheel the bag in some sort of trolley, pram or push chair.
+They would be given a ticket which they had to produce in the afternoon to collect the clean washing.

 Once a week our bagwash was loaded on the pushchair and pushed up the hill to the bagwash shop, where we queued up with all the other prams.
 On the way back the youngest child in the family got to ride in the pushchair.
 This was in the late 1940s and early 1950s.
 On the way back our empty pushchair was often used to collect coke from the shop next door.
 So next time the youngest child sat in the push chair, they either had a damp bottom or a black one.

 Other recollections were that the bag was collected and returned by van.
 Possibly in some places both were options.
 It was probably a matter of how customers were prepared to pay.